X-Rite

-X-Rite, Inc. is a manufacturer of color measurement and management products, located in Grand Rapids, Michigan, United States.

-The company also creates products that regulate quality in the processing of film and x-rays.
+X-Rite, Inc., headquartered in Grand Rapids, Michigan, is a manufacturer of color measurement and management products and products that regulate quality in the processing of film and x-rays.

 History

 The firm was incorporated in 1958 by seven engineers from Lear Siegler.
 Its first product, x-ray marking tape, was introduced in 1968 and is the basis of the company name.
 In 1975, it introduced its first densitometer for photographic printing use.

 The firm went public in 1986, and in 1987 moved into a new headquarters and production facility in Grandville, Michigan.

+In 1966, it purchased H. Miller Graphic Arts.

-By 1990, the firm shifted emphasis to the field of color measurement.
-In 1966 it purchased H. Miller Graphic Arts of England; in 2006 it purchased Amazys, owners of Gretag–Macbeth and thereby the Munsell products; in 2007 it acquired Pantone, Inc.
+By 1990, the firm shifted emphasis to colorimetry.

+In 2006, it purchased Amazys, owners of Gretag–Macbeth and the Munsell color system.

+In October 2007, it acquired Pantone.

-In 2012 the firm was acquired by Danaher Corporation.
+In May 2012, X-Rite was acquired by Danaher Corporation for $625 million.